qlint/simple-chama-bookkeeping/README.md

-# mangoO Microfinance Management
+# Simple Chama Bookkeeping

-mangoO Microfinance Management is a lightweight, yet powerful software solution for small microfinance institutions.
+The simple chama bookkeeping is based on mangoO Microfinance Management system - a lightweight, yet powerful software solution for small microfinance institutions.
 It uses web technologies like PHP, MySQL, JavaScript (with jQuery), and CSS.

-mangoO was initially developed for [Luweero Diocese SACCO (Savings and Credit Cooperative)](http://www.luweerodiocese.org/sacco) of the Anglican Luweero Diocese in Uganda.
-Typically, customers of such SACCOs will have to buy shares to become members of the society.
-These members will then hold both a savings and a loans account with the financial institution.

-The development of mangoO Microfinance Management was funded by [Christian Services International (Stuttgart, Germany)](http://www.gottes-liebe-weltweit.de).

 ## Features
 - Customer management